Plants For Winter Colour

 Winter pansies, cyclamen, heather, all are good for creating colourful borders and/or containers.Ideas for Spring Containers

-I hope that I have given you a few ideas of what you can grow to add colour, interest and fragrance to your garden in winter.
+I hope that I have given you a few ideas of what you can grow to add colour, interest and fragrance to the winter garden.

 There is nothing better that getting out into the garden on a sunny, bright winter day and if there are plants in it worthy of our attention, then they will certainly encourage us to do so.
 Your garden will be a fuller and more inspirational space to spend time in at any time of year but to enjoy it in winter too is a bonus.
 There is no excuse!